data security

 • Training Completion and Human-Error Incidents: Show cultural adoption of security practices.

-These indicators give leadership visibility into progress and justify continued investment.
+These indicators give leadership visibility into real risk reduction and help justify continued investment.

 Data Lifecycle: Retention, Deletion & Secure Disposal

-When data reaches the end of its lifecycle, secure deletion—whether cryptographic erasure, overwriting, or physical destruction—is essential.
-Documentation of these actions proves compliance during audits.
+When data reaches the end of its lifecycle, secure deletion is essential.
+Methods include cryptographic erasure, overwriting, or physical destruction, depending on the medium and risk.

 Incident Preparedness & Response

-Regular drills test both technical controls and decision-making under pressure.
-Logs and forensic readiness ensure accurate root-cause analysis and regulatory reporting.
+Regular drills test technical controls as well as decision-making under pressure.
+Logs and forensic readiness enable accurate root-cause analysis and regulatory reporting.

 Every incident provides lessons.
-Post-mortems must feed into improved processes, making the organization stronger over time.
+Structured post-mortems must feed into improved processes and controls, making the organization stronger over time.

 How Gigantics Helps With Data Security

-• PII discovery & classification.
-Analyze schemas, tag sensitive fields and assess risk to drive data security policies.
+• Discover PII and classify data.
+Analyze schemas, tag sensitive fields, and assess risk to drive data security policies.

-• Deterministic masking & synthesis.
-Mask data with deterministic output and generate synthetic data when needed.
+• Apply deterministic masking and synthesis.
+Mask data with deterministic output and generate synthetic data where real values are not needed.

-• Referential integrity preserved.
-Option to check FKs and relationships so masked/subset datasets keep keys and joins intact.
+• Preserve referential integrity.
+Optionally check foreign keys and relationships so masked or subset datasets keep keys and joins intact.

-• Secure dataset provisioning.
-Create datasets or load results directly into target sinks/databases for dev/QA/staging.
+• Provision secure datasets.
+Create datasets or load results directly into target sinks and databases for development, QA, and staging environments.

-• CI/CD integration via API.
-Trigger pipelines and jobs from GitHub Actions, GitLab CI or Jenkins using API keys; receive job status and dataset links.
+• Integrate with CI/CD via API.
+Trigger jobs from GitHub Actions, GitLab CI, or Jenkins using API keys, and receive job status and dataset links.

-• Audit reports for compliance.
-Generate signed PDF audit reports that capture discover changes and confirmations as evidence.
+• Generate audit reports for compliance.
+Produce signed PDF reports that capture discovery changes and confirmations as evidence.

-• Role-based access.
-Manage orgs, projects and roles/permissions aligned to least-privilege usage.
+• Enforce role-based access.
+Manage organizations, projects, and roles or permissions aligned to least-privilege usage.

 Close the data security gap before your next release.